vimalmenon/vimalmenon.github.io/README.md

 ## To Do

+- [x] Remove Admin navigation if not applicable
+- [x] Create Admin Page
 - [ ] use menu item for navigation
-- [ ] Remove Admin navigation if not applicable
 - [ ] Add Links to Admin Page
 - [ ] Get Tag Number automatically
 - [ ] Improve the theme choosing UI